Animadversio/Animadversio.github.io/_academic_notes/Stereo-Algorithms.md

 IJCV 2015 [3D scene flow estimation with a pievewise rigid scene model]()

-> Still pre-CNN method, but CNN doesn't do much better than this for long.
+> Still pre-CNN method, but CNN doesn't do much better than this for a long time.

 ## Optical Flow